alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

   * Next steps: make changes to other files
 * **RCM Paper**
   * ✅ Draft was finalized last week
+* Blog Post
+  * Theme 5 has said that they can advise and steer.

 ### What would you like to work on this week?
 * PPIE chapter edits